spidernet-io/spiderpool/README.md

 * Different replicas of applications can be assigned IP addresses of different subnets.
 See [example](./docs/usage/ippool-affinity-node.md) for details

-* An application can have spare IP resources by setting multiple IP pools.
+* Multiple IP pools can be set in an application for backup IP resources.
 See [example](./docs/usage/ippool-multi.md) for details

 * Set global reserved IPs that will not be allocated, which can avoid IP conflicts with IPs outside the cluster.
 See [example](./docs/usage/reserved-ip.md) for details